rutgers-bootcamp-team-5/project-3/README.md

 Documenation: [https://docs.python.org/3/library/tkinter.html]

 ## Database Design
-- SQL

-SQL database is used since data is organized into columns and rows within a table, SQL databases use a relational model that work best with well-defined structured data, such as routes Ids and country code, in which relations exist between different entities.
-Within a SQL database, tables are linked through "foreign keys"  that form relations between different tables and fields, such as routes rated and climber df with country codes and grade conversion tables.
+An SQL database was chosen based on the structure of the data.
+Each of the data tables is organized into columns and rows.
+Primary and foreign key relationships exist between the main data tables (climbers and routes) and the ID reference tabels (clusters, countries, and grades).

 ## ERD Diagram
 Refer to Relationship diagram folder for ERD diagram and schema file.

 ## ETL Process Flow